Kaned1as/MARC-FS/README.md

 Contributions
 ------------
-You may create merge request or bug/enhancement issue right here on GitLab, or send foramtted patch via e-mail.
+You may create merge request or bug/enhancement issue right here on GitLab, or send formatted patch via e-mail.
+For details see CONTRIBUTING.md file in this repo.
 Audits from code style and security standpoint are also much appreciated.

 License
 -------